Rice and Tree Planting

 Golden Triangle and Sop Ruak

 No trip to the Golden Triangle is complete without standing at its heart.
 Take a private limousine to the riverside, near the point where the Ruak and Mekong Rivers meet.
-Here on the Thai bank, the giant golden Buddha, elephant statues and shrines to the royal family mark your arrival at the epicentre of a fabled region.
+Here, on the Thai bank, a giant golden Buddha, elephant statues, and shrines to the royal family mark the epicentre of a fabled region.

 Wat Chedi Luang